Making your option choices in school? Get inspired and pick the future you want

 Farm worker

-Look after animals, grow and harvest crops and operate machinery on a farm.
+Look after animals, grow organic crops and operate energy-efficient machinery on a farm.

 Also known as: farmer, farm labourer, agricultural worker, agricultural labourer